amirghedira/karyatnGraphQLAPI/readme.md

 To store this application data we have used mongoDB as our database along with mongoose which is an npm package that allow as to interact with mongoDB.

 ## Queries
-This API exposes these queries (a query in GraphQL means a request that doesnt save or store any thing on the database usually for getting data):
+This API exposes these queries (a query in GraphQL means a request that doesn't save or store any thing on the database usually for getting data):

 ![graphql queries](https://amirplatform.s3.eu-central-1.amazonaws.com/project/gnw1ytn76bor1agfdnpc.png)